lebiku/webpack-react/README.md

 # Production build
 Having successfully run the application you can build the app for production by running `npm run dist`. this will create the minified Javascript and CSS files.

+# Use project as Boilerplate
+Clone and rename the project to meet your goals:

+run `git clone https://github.com/lebiku/webpack-react.git {yourprojectname}`